magoo/Blockchain-Graveyard/advice.md

 ---
 layout: page
-title: Avoiding the Graveyard
+title: Starting a BTC/ETH company?
 permalink: /advice/
 ---

-Blockchain projects of any kind risk massive, existential security breaches.
-More so than _any other industry_.
+This project was created to get your attention and point you to security resources.

 Do not allow an infatuation with cryptography to distract you from  known risks (like theft of key material or irrecoverable transactions).

- Blockchain companies are unique for a couple reasons:

- 1. They know about their incidents almost immediately (missing funds)
+ 1. You will know about a breach immediately.
+This site proves how often incidents _really_ happen.
- 2. They cannot hide that they had an incident (without massive out of pocket refunds)
+ 2. You cannot hide that that you had an incident without massive off-chain refunds.
- 3. The incident is entirely visible (via a blockchain)
+ 3. Most blockchain incidents have nothing to do with the blockchain at all.

  If this seems intimidating, here's some advice!